stgloorious/meta-ssd1309/README.md

 In this demo, I use an 128x64 OLED display with an Olinuxino A20 Micro board.
-I use the in-tree ssd130x DRM driver in the Linux mainline kernel v6.3, allowing me to use X11 to draw to the screen via the /dev/fb0 framebuffer device and X11 fbdev driver.
+I use the in-tree ssd130x DRM driver in the Linux mainline kernel v6.3, allowing me to use X11 to draw to the screen via X11 modesetting driver.
 The Linux image is created using Yocto Kirkstone.

 ![OLED X11 Demo](docs/ssd1309_demo.gif)
 ![OLED Video Demo](docs/oled_rickroll.gif)